 About Sagebrush for PCOS: Exploring Potential Health Benefits

 Sagebrush (Artemisia tridentata), known for its distinctive aroma and presence in the American West, is a herb traditionally used by Native Americans for various health purposes.
-While not commonly associated with Polycystic Ovary Syndrome (PCOS) management, Sagebrush's potential health benefits, including its anti-inflammatory and antimicrobial properties, suggest it could have applications for supporting individuals with PCOS.
+While not commonly associated with Polycystic Ovary Syndrome (PCOS) management, Sagebrush's potential health benefits, including its anti-inflammatory and antimicrobial properties, suggest it could have applications for supporting people with PCOS.
 This article explores the traditional uses of Sagebrush and its potential relevance to PCOS management, considering the scientific evidence and practical implications of its use.

 PCOS: A Condition with Diverse Needs